 He is a Green Room Award winner for Best Direction (The Happy Prince, 2017) and has been nominated for three Green Room Awards for Best Direction in the Major Companies and Independent categories (The Moors, 2017, Dracula, 2015 and Psycho Beach Party, 2013).
 Stephen was also the recipient of the Besen Family Artist Program award in 2009 with Malthouse Theatre and in 2015 he received a PlayKing funding award to work in Singapore with Alfian Bin Sa'at and Wild Rice Theatre Company.

-In 2019, Stephen’s multi-award winning production of Merciless Gods returns at Arts Centre Melbourne as part of Midsumma Festival and the multi-award winning The Happy Prince tours to Sydney at Griffin Theatre Company.
-He will also be collaborating director on choreographer Joel Bray’s new work for Yirramboi Festival, Daddy and begin development on a stage adaptation of Suspiria.
-Stephen is also participating in the 2019 Director’s Lab at the Lincoln Center, New York City.
+In 2019, Stephen’s multi-award winning production of Merciless Gods returned at Arts Centre Melbourne as part of Midsumma Festival and the multi-award winning The Happy Prince toured to Sydney at Griffin Theatre Company.
+He also directed choreographer Joel Bray’s new work for Yirramboi Festival, Daddy, which will tour to Brisbane Festival and Live Works for Performance Space at Carriageworks.
+Stephen also became a member of the 2019 Lincoln Center Theater Director’s Lab in New York City.

 In 2018, Nicolazzo made his Melbourne Theatre Company mainstage debut with a twisted revival of Mike Leigh's cult classic, Abigail's Party, created a follow-up to The Happy Prince, The Nightingale and the Rose at Theatre Works and returned to Red Stitch Actor's Theatre with a new revival of Suddenly Last Summer by Tennessee Williams.